mdhardenburgh/TM4C123GH6PM_Drivers/README.md

 ## In Progress To Do's
 * Test the ADC interrupt function
-* Implement the `void initializeDigitalComparator(void);` functionality
 * Add ADC documentation and update existing
-* Refactor GPIO, PWM, GPT code to bring it inline with new framework

 ## Planned in no specific order
 * µDMA